 - Read More: How to go live on TikTok

 According to YouTuber DavisonVideo, it costs about one US Dollar for 100 coins, and with Diamonds being worth 50% of the coin value, that means it will take 200 Diamonds to equal one US Dollar.
 You can also only withdraw your funds when you reach $100.

 To view your balance:

-- Launch TikTok, and go to the Me tab.
+- Launch TikTok, and go to the profile tab.

-- Click the three dots in the top right to enter settings.
+- Click the three lines in the top right to enter settings.

 - Select the balance tab, and then ‘LIVE Gifts’ to find out how many Diamonds you have or Withdraw them.

-While the money may not come rolling in immediately upon starting your TikTok career, the platform are gradually introducing better and easier ways for creators of all sizes to profit from their content.
+While the money may not come rolling in immediately upon starting your TikTok career, the platform is gradually introducing better and easier ways for creators of all sizes to profit from their content.